DjouliCorn/The-Queen-Chocolaterie/README.md

 ## Usage

-1. Download the project
+1. Download the project into a local server (Wamp, Mamp, Xampp)
-2. Create a SQL database named : "chocolaterie"
+2. Create a SQL database named : ``chocolaterie``
-3. Open base2reco.sql and copy/paste the sql requests to create the tables and insert datas
+3. Open ``base2reco.sql`` and copy/paste the sql requests to create the tables and insert datas
-4. You can add new chocolates with the admin account, it'll be updated in the database
+4. Modify ``web2reco/inc/accessBDD.php`` with your own server informations
+5. Run ``web2reco/index.php`` with a local server